macedo22/macedo22.github.io/_pages/the-human.md

 ### <u>Spread the Word to End the (R-)Word</u>

-During my time spent with <u><strong>Special O at UCLA</strong></u>, one campaign that myself and the other members participated in was [Spread The Word to End the Word](https://www.spreadtheword.global/about).
+During my time spent with <a href="../service-and-outreach/#special-o">Special O</a>, one campaign that myself and the other members participated in was [Spread The Word to End the Word](https://www.spreadtheword.global/about).
 This campaign aims to encourage people to use more inclusive language by pledging to end the use of the word, 'retard(ed).'
 Working with adult athletes with intellectual disabilities at Special O motivated me to make my pledge in 2015.
-In an effort to help spread this campaign to more people, I made also this video to accompany my pledge, which features questionable physics.
+In an effort to help spread this campaign to more people, I also made this video to accompany my pledge, which features questionable physics.

 <iframe width="640" height="360" src="https://www.youtube-nocookie.com/embed/f9FohV74OeU?controls=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>